Ron Kovic: Post-Vietnam activism

 From 1990 to 1991, Kovic took part in several anti-war demonstrations against the first Gulf War, which occurred not long after the release of his biographical film in 1989.
-In early May 1999, following the U.S. bombing of the Chinese embassy in Belgrade, Yugoslavia, Kovic met with China's ambassador to the United States Li Zhaoxing at the Chinese embassy in Washington, D.C. to express his condolences and present the ambassador and his staff with two dozen red roses.
+In early May 1999, following the U.S. bombing of the Chinese embassy in Belgrade, Serbia, Kovic met with China's ambassador to the United States Li Zhaoxing at the Chinese embassy in Washington, D.C. to express his condolences and present the ambassador and his staff with two dozen red roses.
 He was an outspoken critic of the Iraq War.

 Since 2000

 In November 2003, Kovic joined protests in London against the visit of George W. Bush.
 He was the guest of honor at a reception held at London's city hall by Mayor Ken Livingstone.
 The following day, he led a march of several hundred thousand demonstrators on Trafalgar Square, where a huge rally was held to protest the visit of George W. Bush and the war in Iraq.
 Kovic attended the 2008 Democratic National Convention in Denver, Colorado.
 On Sunday, August 24, 2008, the day before the convention began, Kovic spoke, then led thousands in a march against the war which ended with him saying, "In the city of Denver, we got welcomed home."

 In a new introduction to his book, Born on the Fourth of July (1976), written in March 2005, Kovic stated, "I wanted people to understand.
 I wanted to share with them as nakedly and openly and intimately as possible what I had gone through, what I had endured.
 I wanted them to know what it really meant to be in a war, to be shot and wounded, to be fighting for my life on the intensive care ward, not the myth we had grown up believing.
 I wanted people to know about the hospitals and the enema room, about why I had become opposed to the war, why I had grown more and more committed to peace and nonviolence.
 I had been beaten by the police and arrested twelve times for protesting the war and I had spent many nights in jail in my wheelchair.
 I had been called a Communist and a traitor, simply for trying to tell the truth about what had happened in that war, but I refused to be intimidated."
 In 1989, on the last day of filming Born on the Fourth of July, Kovic presented actor Tom Cruise, who portrayed him in the movie, the original Bronze Star he had received, explaining to Cruise that he was giving him the medal as a gift "for his heroic performance".

 Kovic lives in Redondo Beach, California, where he writes, paints, plays the piano, and gardens.
-He had a relationship with Connie Panzarino (author of The Me in the Mirror).
+He had a close relationship with Connie Panzarino, author of The Me in the Mirror.